SAP-samples/cap-local-development-workshop/exercises/05/README.md

 ### Add a review

-👉 In the GUI at <http://localhost:4005/vue/index.html>, add a review, and then check both the CAP server log, and the contents of the `~/.cds-msg-box` file.
+👉 In the GUI at <http://localhost:4005/vue/index.html> (you'll need to authenticate, use one of the [pre-defined test users] we learned about in a previous exercise, say, "bob"), add a review, and then check both the CAP server log, and the contents of the `~/.cds-msg-box` file.

 The log should show something like this: